 GiftCardinNav

-You want to make it as easy and accessible as possible to buy a gift card from anywhere on your store.
+You want to make it as easy and accessible as possible to buy a gift card from anywhere in your store.
 If they’re hidden away in a sub-menu or not linked from key landing pages, customers won’t be able to find them and they’re unlikely to want to hunt for them.

 Use Gift Cards As Part Of Your Out-Of-Stock Strategy